Here is a roundup of news and research for the week of 11 July.

 From funding decisions to scientific fraud, a wide range of societal factors shape autism research.

-Here is a roundup of news and research for the weeks of 22 and 29 November.
+Here is a roundup of news and research for the week of 20 June.